joaquin-castillo/joaquin-castillo.github.io/index.md

 [comment]: Here's where my bio is going (for now)
 <p style="text-align: justify">
-Hi, I'm Joaquin - eningeer, designer, cycling enthusiast.
+Hi, I'm Joaquin - Engineer, Designer, Cycling Enthusiast.
 </p>
 <p style="text-align: justify">
-I am currently pursuing a master’s degree in mechanical engineering at Stanford University with a focus in mechatronics and design.
-I completed my bachelor's degree in mechanical engineering from the University of Colorado Boulder, where I had to opportunity to work with and lead a team of students in designing and building a remote sensing weather CubeSat, which launched in 2020.
-During the pandemic, I took a year off to work in aerospace and learn from industry professionals and practices.
-I’m interested in applying my education to helping solve the world’s human and environmental problems.
-Outside of work, I enjoy cycling, mountain biking, skiing, climbing, and any excuse to get outside.
+I'm currently pursuing a master’s degree in mechanical engineering at Stanford University with a focus in mechatronic design.
+I completed my bachelor's in mechanical engineering at the University of Colorado Boulder, where I worked with and lead a team of students in designing and building a remote sensing weather satellite.
+I’m interested in applying my skills and education to helping solve the world’s biggest human and environmental problems.
 </p>